Forty-fives: Auction Forty-Fives

 Points are added from round to round until a player or team reaches 120 and wins.
-Winning the game is referred to as "going out", and a player who is within 30 points of 120 is said to be "on the green".
+Winning the game is referred to as "going out", and a player who is within 30 points of 120 is said to be "on the green" or "on deck".
 (This means they are theoretically one hand away from winning the game.)
 If multiple players go out on the same hand, then the player who bid that hand wins.
-This is referred to as "Bidder goes out".
+This is referred to as "bidder goes out”.
+In three-way cut-throat, if the two non-bidders go out on the same hand and the bidder does not, the player with the most points after the hand is finished, wins.
+If these two players are tied after this hand, the game (and dealing order) continues as normal.
+The next player to have more points than both other players, wins.

-Once any player or team reaches 100 points or more, they must win the bid to receive points.
+In some versions, once any player or team reaches 100 points or more, they must win the bid to receive points.
 They are locked in at that score unless they are the bidder, and they win they will either win the game or their score will go down depending on if they make the bid or not.
 This encourages the remaining players to bid against a player who is approaching 120, so that he will rarely be able to win the bid cheaply.

-One-Hundred and Ten
+One-hundred and ten

-One-Hundred and Ten (110) is similar to the Merrimack Valley variant of Forty-Fives.
+One-hundred and ten (110) is similar to the Merrimack Valley variant of forty-fives.
 In it, an extra hand is dealt, face down, by the dealer into the centre of the table.
 No trump card is turned.
 Once all hands have been dealt the "bidding" begins with the player to the dealer's left, and proceeds in turn around the table.
 Each player must bid a minimum of fifteen points and five more points than the previous highest bidder, or pass.
 An exception to this rule is the dealer, who can appropriate (match) the highest bid and force the other players to either raise his bid or pass.
 Bidding continues to circulate around the table until all players have "passed" (i.e. the same player can bid, be raised, and raise again in turn).

 When bidding has concluded the highest bidder declares which suit will be trumps.
 He then takes the hand dealt face down in the centre of the table and chooses his best five cards from the combination of the two hands.
 Meanwhile, the remaining players are entitled to draw up to three cards from the deck, first discarding from their own hand.
 When all players have obtained their hand the winning bidder has the option of playing first or requiring the player to his left to play first.
-If a player has the Ace of trumps the player may turn over the cards remaining in the deck stub, one at a time, until a trump card is turned, then he may discard his weakest card in favour of the trump card, or choose not to.
+If a player has the ace of trumps the player may turn over the cards remaining in the deck stub, one at a time, until a trump card is turned, then he may discard his weakest card in favour of the trump card, or choose not to.